Mrs. Whelan's Back-to-School letter will be available in early August.

 Saint Peter’s School uses a variety of means in order to facilitate communication between home and school.
 Some of the most frequently used are listed below.
-For details and additional information, please review the School Handbook which will be sent home during the first week of school.
+For details and additional information, please review the School Handbook which is included in the school calendar and available on line.

 Phone System – Our phone system permits parents to leave messages for teachers in telephone voice mail – prompts within the phone system will guide you to a teacher’s voice mail box.
 Please allow up to 48 hours for a teacher to return a phone call.
 If a teacher calls during the school day, please be aware that their time will be limited and the conversation may need to be continued at another mutually agreeable time.
 If you are trying to reach a teacher at the end of the day, please note that there is no guarantee that a voicemail left for a teacher will be received in time for dismissal.

 E-mail – Every member of the school faculty and staff has a unique, private e-mail address.
 These addresses are available on the school website and are also published in the School Directory following the pattern: email@example.com.
 Each teacher will announce at Back–to–School Night their preferred means of communication (phone or e-mail).

 School Directory – Every family’s name, address, home phone, and family e-mail are listed, by permission only, in the Directory.
 This information is to be used for school/social contacts only.
 It may not be used to solicit donations or for business or other mass mailings.
 One directory is issued per family.
 Additional copies can be purchased in the school office for $10 each.